What industries can benefit from a traceability solution?

 With all the advances made in track and trace technology, I’m still surprised by the businesses that have yet to adopt a traceability solution.
 In this five-part series, I’m going to explore the compliance requirements that require traceability, and some of the more unique applications.
-This blog will address which industries could benefit from traceability.
+This blog will cover traceability solutions 101 and also address which industries could benefit from track and trace technology.

 Traceability is a system that provides information on the origins of an item, usually encoded in a barcode.
 The barcode is entered into an automated system, which logs in every step of handling along the manufacturing and production processes—like batch numbers, registration points, and quality control checkpoints.
 Learn More.

 How is it used and why is it important?